triSYCL/sycl/clang/docs/InternalsManual.rst

 Therefore, we filter the lookup results and consider only those which have the same visibility as the declaration we currently import.

-We consider two declarations in two anonymous namsepaces to have the same visibility only if they are imported from the same AST context.
+We consider two declarations in two anonymous namespaces to have the same visibility only if they are imported from the same AST context.

 Strategies to Handle Conflicting Names